Matrixx-Js/Matrixx-Js/README.md

 - 👀 I’m interested in API Rest and Website
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on good project
-- 📫 How to reach me discord "matrixx__"
+- 📫 How to reach me discord matrixx__

 - 🖥️ Project & Collaboration :